 Hospitals are adopting a policy to improve their finances: making medical care contingent on upfront payments.
 Typically, hospitals have billed people after they receive care.
 But now, pointing to their burgeoning bad-debt and charity-care costs, hospitals are asking patients for money before they get treated.

 Hospitals say they have turned to the practice because of a spike in patients who don’t pay their bills.
 Uncompensated care cost the hospital industry $31.2 billion in 2006, up 44% from $21.6 billion in 2000, according to the American Hospital Association.

 The bad debt is driven by a larger number of Americans who are uninsured or who don’t have enough insurance to cover medical costs if catastrophe strikes.
-Even among those with adequate insurance, deductibles and co-payments are growing so big that insured patients also have trouble paying hospitals.
+Even among those equipped with term life insurance for cancer patients and adequate coverage, the deductibles and co-payments are growing so big that insured patients also have trouble paying hospitals.

 Letting bad debt balloon unchecked would threaten hospitals’ finances and their ability to provide care, says Richard Umbdenstock, president of the American Hospital Association.
 Hospitals would rather discuss costs with patients upfront, he says.
 “After, when it’s an ugly surprise or becomes contentious, it doesn’t work for anybody.”